mchelen/michaelchelen.net/_posts/2014-05-14-install-jekyll-2-ubuntu-14-04.md

 The current version is `jekyll 2.5.2`.

 ## Recommended ##
-Additional gems can add features to Jekyll, such the [`github-pages`][gh-pages] gem which includes several other gems supported on Github.
+Additional gems can add features to Jekyll, such the [`github-pages`][gh-pages] gem which bundles together several gems supported by Github Pages.

     sudo gem install github-pages --no-rdoc --no-ri